What is Critical Thinking and Why is it Valuable in the Workplace?

 Sometimes, data is available which allows you to make reasoned decisions based on absolute facts.
 If you can show that a new best practice can objectively improve current processes with hard data, you’ve used the very basics of critical thinking.
 That said, actual numbers aren’t always available when making a decision.
 Real critical thinking involves taking a careful look at situations and making a decision based on what is known, not what is felt.

-The short answer to the above question is this: critical thinkers make the best decisions, most often.
-And in the workplace, where choices about how to complete tasks, communicate information, relate with coworkers, and develop strategy are so common, critical thinkers are extremely valuable.
+Critical thinking improves decision quality, reduces risk, and strengthens workplace performance.
+And in the workplace, where choices about how to complete tasks, communicate information, relate with coworkers, and develop strategy are so common, this skill is extremely valuable.

 Using your critical thinking skills in the workplace will define you as a problem solver.
 This is not only useful career-wise (although having upper-level people at your company think highly of you is undoubtedly a benefit) it also establishes you as a leader among your fellow team members.
 Demonstrating your ability to solve problems and accomplish goals effectively will help instill confidence in you with all your coworkers.